Our Lady of the Angels School (Illinois): The new school building

 Prior to the rebuilding, Our Lady of the Angels students attended various "replacement" schools to finish the school year while the new Our Lady of the Angels School was under construction.
+Classes were to resume on December 9, 1958, with students attending in shifts at Our Lady Help of Christians School.

 Catholic schools that took some Our Lady of the Angels students include: